rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 * Checking quality of data, improving data and updating metadata

 ### Practice
 We will carry out a case study of ML development for predictive maintenance in BTS (Base Transceiver Stations).
-The raw data can be accessed from: `tutorials/MLProjectManagement/BTS_Example/raw_data`
+The example raw data can be accessed from: `tutorials/MLProjectManagement/BTS_Example/raw_data`
-(currently the raw data is not uploaded because we are still figuring out a way to not have to upload the whole day of data, contact Linh Nguyen (linh.nguyen@aalto.fi) if you need raw data at the moment)
+(currently the raw data is not uploaded because we are still figuring out a way to not have to upload the whole day of data, contact [Linh Nguyen](linh.nguyen@aalto.fi) if you need raw data at the moment)

 ### Prerequisite
 * [Anaconda](https://www.anaconda.com/)
 * [Pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/)
 * [TensorFlow](https://www.tensorflow.org/install)
 * [MLflow](https://www.mlflow.org/docs/latest/quickstart.html)
-### Data Understanding and characterization and development requirements
+### Data understanding and characterization and development requirements

 #### Important questions